We measure our performance against the key priorities and outcomes included in our corporate plan.

 - Our new Spotlight on Digital site is now live, providing a range of videos on different digital skills that can help in work and at home, supporting our overall Digital First programme.

 |Customer Service Excellence - Planning and Building Control|

 Planning and Building Control have successfully retained the Customer Services Excellence accreditation following an external assessment.
 Not only have the service areas retained the accreditation, but were awarded the ‘Compliance Plus’ standard.

 This demonstrates the services’ excellence in corporate commitment to putting the customer at the heart of service delivery, protecting customers’ privacy, individual and team commitment, improvement in the range, content and quality of information, evaluating how customers interact with the organisation and using this information to identify service improvements, and partnership working to offer and supply coordinated services which benefit customers.

 Spend per outcome

-You can also view this information in downloadable documents, a data table, and read the press release below.
+You can also view this information in downloadable documents or a data table below, and read the press release.